 In addition to the bin system, several other initiatives are being implemented to minimise waste to landfill and preserve the limited capacity at Council's landfill, the Stotts Creek Resource Recovery Centre.
+A dedicated facility was completed in January 2013 to receive and store household quantities of unwanted chemicals.
+The chemical are then transported off-site to a dedicated facility for recycling or responsible disposal.
 Electronic waste, fluorescent light bulbs, and vehicle tyres have been included in the recycling program, and are collected in separate areas and sent to designated recycling facilities for reprocessing.
 The facility continues to recycle concrete demolition waste, wood and tree waste, metal, steel and white goods, gas bottles, car batteries, oil and empty chemical drums.
 The remaining waste streams are landfilled and the gas collected from the decomposing waste is piped to a micro-engine to produce enough electricity to power 400 homes per year.
 Murwillumbah landfill closed in November 2009, centralising landfill operations at Stotts Creek.
 The Tyalgum Transfer Station continues to operate to service rural residents.